 Respect of our patients

-Patient consent is, of course, an essential pre-requisite for any level of volunteer participation.
-All patients sign a consent form to be seen by a doctor with students observing – we have their complicit consent to treat prior to their intake and examination.
+Patient consent is an essential pre-requisite when volunteers work with patients.
+All patients sign a consent form to be seen by a doctor with students observing – we receive this consent prior to patient intake and examination.

 Our patients are protected from exploitation – we are discreet and respectful.
-We do NOT under any circumstances take photo of any procedure during a patient’s visit.
-Furthermore, patient rights must be respected at all times; Patients have the right to refuse treatment.
+We do NOT under any circumstance take photos of any procedure during a patient’s visit.
+Furthermore, patient rights must be respected at all times; patients have the right to refuse treatment.

 ISL prohibits discrimination on the basis of color, national origin, disability, sex, gender identity, religion or any other factor.